holepunchto/pear-docs/helpers/agreeable-peer.md

 #### Host the agreement

 Here we provide in implementation of the agreement.
-Notice the type checking we get from jsdocs that will provide compile time information using zod infer and jsdoc types.
+Notice the type checking we get from JSDoc that will provide compile time information using zod infer and JSDoc types.
 At runtime any params coming into the implementation will also be rejected back to the client if they dont match the agreement.

 index.mjs